papay0/Day2Day/README.md

 Enjoy! 🥳

+## What if I want to update Day2Day to a new version?

+Easy, just open Tools / Script Editor and replace all the code with this [code](https://raw.githubusercontent.com/papay0/Day2Day/master/Code.gs).

 ## Motivation && Previous work

 I am using the Google Docs for daily tasks for a few years now.